Let’s address the elephant in the room: Salt is tasty!

-There’s a reason it’s arguably the most popular flavour enhancer there is.
+There’s a reason salt is arguably the most popular flavour enhancer there is.

-But there’s also a reason it can be one of the most unhealthy and dangerous if it’s not enjoyed in moderation.
+But, it is also one of the most unhealthy, and dangerous, if it’s not enjoyed in moderation.

-Salt is a very crucial nutrient for the human body and is needed for healthy fluid balance, muscle function, and keeping healthy nerve transmitters.
+Salt is a very crucial nutrient for the human body, required for healthy fluid balance and muscle function.
+It’s also good at keeping healthy nerve transmitters.

 On the flipside, too much can negatively affective your blood pressure and cholesterol, increasing your risk of heart disease, stroke, and other potentially fatal consequences.